mpestek/todo-challenge/README.md

 # Todo

-This simple Todo App was a challenge done in 2 and half hours.
+This simple Todo App was a challenge done in 2 and a half hours.